Tough Mudder

 Fresh Futures is excited to invite businesses across Yorkshire to take part in our first-ever Charity Golf Day!
 Whether you’re looking to network with other professionals, showcase your brand, or simply enjoy a fantastic day of golf, this event is the perfect opportunity to do so – all while supporting an incredible cause.

 We’re calling on businesses to register a team of four for a great day on the green!
 Enjoy friendly competition, engage with like-minded professionals, and promote your company in a relaxed and enjoyable environment.
 Your entry includes a coffee and breakfast roll on arrival, followed by a round of golf at the stunning Meltham Golf Club.
 After the game, enjoy a post-match meal and fantastic networking opportunities.
-During the day, there will also be opportunity to compete for incredible prizes in both the winning team and putting competitions, and chance take part in our exciting silent auction, where you can bid on exclusive items.
+During the day, there will also be opportunity to compete for incredible prizes in both the winning team and putting competitions.

 Networking For Good